uspki/policies/certificate-policy.md

 ### 6.1.3 Public key delivery to certificate issuer

 The public key shall be delivered securely to the Issuing CA for certificate issuance.
-The certificate request process shall ensure that the Applicant possesses the Private Key associated with the Public Key presented for certification.
-The delivery mechanism shall bind the subscriber’s verified identity to the public key.
-If cryptography is used to achieve this binding, it shall be at least as strong as the CA keys used to sign the certificate.
+The certificate request process shall ensure that the Applicant possesses the private key associated with the public key presented for certification.

 ### 6.1.4 CA public key delivery to relying parties